Lab 1D

 dotPlot

-is exactly like you’d use to make a histogram
+is exactly like you’d use

 .dotPlot